-Umbria is one of Italy’s 20 administrative regions.
-Umbria is the smallest region in central Italy.
-It borders with Tuscany to the West, with Le Marche to the East and Lazio to the South.
-Its capital is Perugia.
+Umbria is one of Italy’s 20 administrative regions, central Italy’s smallest, and landlocked between Tuscany to the west, Le Marche to the East and Lazio to the south.
 It has an area of 8.454 km2 (about 3268,10 sq. mi) and 884,608 inhabitants (Eurostat, 2019).
 It is the only Italian region having neither coastline or common border with other countries.
 Umbria is also the home of St Francis di Assisi, the nation’s patron saint.

 Vineyard area: 2018 11,900ha (Istat) of which 7,200ha were in Perugia province and 4,700 in Terni province (ISTAT).
 Umbria has a high ratio of surface area planted to the total hectares available.